Skip to main content

 Warnings and Precautions

-• Formation of neutralizing antibodies (inhibitors) to Factor VIII are possible following administration of ALTUVIIIO.
-Neutralizing antibodies were not reported in the clinical trials.
+• Formation of neutralizing antibodies (inhibitors) to Factor VIII has been reported following administration of ALTUVIIIO.
 Monitor all patients for the development of Factor VIII inhibitors by appropriate clinical observations and laboratory tests.

 • If assessment of plasma Factor VIII activity is needed, it is recommended to use a validated one-stage clotting assay.
 The ALTUVIIIO Factor VIII activity level is overestimated by the chromogenic assay and a specific ellagic acid-based aPTT reagent in one-stage clotting assay by approximately 2.5-fold.
 If these assays are used, divide the result by 2.5 to approximate the patient's ALTUVIIIO Factor VIII activity level.